BabisK/intellij-yang/README.md

 # Development Environment

 This project supports Gradle build system.
-You just import the project with Gradle(gradlew).
+To set up the environment, you just import the cloned project with Gradle(gradlew).
-You can test your own plugin by executing runIde Task.
+And you can test your own plugin by executing *runIde* Task.

 # License